QMedic Medical Alert System: Pricing and Value in 2025

 FYI: With QMedic, you’ll lease your equipment rather than purchase it outright.
 If you decide to cancel your service, you’ll mail the equipment back to the company.

-Medicare won’t pay for medical alert systems, but in many states — including Arkansas, Arizona, Colorado, Florida, Massachusetts, and Texas — you may be eligible for coverage or reimbursement for your QMedic costs if you’re on Medicaid or a Medicare Advantage plan.
-Ask a QMedic representative if your health plan covers a QMedic system, or call your insurance provider to see if it covers medical alert devices.
+Medicare won’t pay for medical alert systems, but in many states — including Arkansas, Arizona, Colorado, Florida, Massachusetts and Texas — you may be eligible for coverage or reimbursement for your QMedic costs if you’re on Medicaid or a Medicare Advantage plan.
+Ask a QMedic representative if your health plan covers a QMedic system, or call your insurance provider to see if your policy covers medical alert devices.

 Is QMedic Right for Me?

 QMedic is designed for older adults and caregivers who want in-depth activity tracking and 24/7 protection.
-Since the system can track sleeping patterns, activity, and whether or not the user is wearing the device, we recommend it for older adults who:
+Since the system can track sleeping patterns, activity and whether the user is wearing the device, we recommend it for older adults who:

 • Have memory loss.
-Cognitive decline is on the rise, which can be an early sign of Alzheimer’s disease or QMedic’s simple reminder to put on the help button and change or charge the batteries is beneficial for older adults with memory loss.
-Plus, the detailed activity tracking makes it easy for caregivers and loved ones to check in.
+By age 70, two-thirds of Americans experience some degree of cognitive decline.3 QMedic’s reminder to change or charge the batteries, for example, is a potentially lifesaving benefit for older adults experiencing memory loss.
+Plus, the detailed activity tracking — not a common feature in many mobile emergency alert devices — makes it easy for caregivers and loved ones to check in.

 • Are prone to wandering.
 Another symptom of dementia is wandering or getting lost.
 QMedic’s Mobile GPS Medical Alert System provides GPS tracking and caregiver alerts, which could be lifesaving features for those who wander.